surniaulula/wpsso/README.md

 * **New Features**
 	* *None*
 * **Improvements**
-	* Changed 'sanitize_title' to 'sanitize_title_with_dashes' to sanitize for WordPress tags in order to keep accents.
+	* Changed 'sanitize_title' to 'sanitize_title_with_dashes' when sanitizing WordPress tags in order to keep accents.
 * **Bugfixes**
 	* *None*